UPPMAX/uppmax_intro_day_1/docs/faq/README.md

 In this case, the course may be too social for you.

-However, in this course, it is perfectly OK to give a wrong answer or to say 'I do not know'.
+First, however, in this course, it is perfectly OK to give a wrong answer or to say 'I do not know'.
 This is what a former learner had to say on this: